Hamburger

 General partnership (Sociedad Colectiva)

-Participation can generally not be transferred between partners or third parties without the consent of every partner of the company.
+Participation can generally not be transferred between partners or 3rd parties without the consent of every partner of the company.
 When such authorization is obtained, participation can be transferred.

 Limited partnership (Sociedad en Comandita Simple y por Acciones)